ln5/draft-ietf-trans-gossip/draft-ietf-trans-gossip.md

 Defending against the Dual-CA Compromise attack requires SCT Feedback, and explicitly requires the server to save full certificate chains (described in {{feedback-srvop}} as the 'complex' configuration.)
-After Auditors receive the full certificate chains from servers; they must compare the chain built by clients to the chain supplied by the log.
+After Auditors receive the full certificate chains from servers, they must compare the chain built by clients to the chain supplied by the log.
 If the chains differ significantly, the Auditor can raise a concern.